 Can vibration dampeners help prevent tennis elbow?

+Vibration dampeners can help players maximize their focus during a match, but they are in no way instruments to avoid tennis elbow.
 For decades, tennis equipment brands have heavily advertised vibration dampeners as the solution to prevent tennis elbow.
 This condition, clinically referred to as lateral epicondylitis, occurs when the muscles around the elbow become too strained and inflamed due to excessive stress caused by activities like playing tennis.
 Doctors suggest rehabilitation and rest as cures for tennis elbow, while there is no evidence that vibration dampeners can prevent this type of injury.
-These accessories can help players maximize their focus during a match, but they are in no way instruments to avoid tennis elbow, despite the urban myths around them.